UK Songwriting Contest

 PLATINUM ALBUM FOR NATALIE

-Natalie won the UK Sonwriting Contest Open category when she was only 11 years old and a feature article about her UKSC win in "The Stage" newspaper was seen by Simon Cowell who signed her to join a group he was launching called Angelis.
+Natalie won the UK Sonwriting Contest Open category when she was only 11 years old and a feature article about her UKSC win in "The Stage" newspaper was seen by Simon Cowell who immediately signed her to join a group he was launching called Angelis.
 Her album with Angelis went Platinum for sales of over 500,000 and a Platinum Album Award was presented to her live on national TV.
-The President of the Phillippines personally presented her with a Special Achievement Award and she became well known in that country and appeared on many popular TV shows there.
-Natalie continues to successfully work in music and appears regularly on the London West End stage - notably in the production of Miss Saigon.
+The President of the Phillippines personally presented her with a Special Achievement Award and she became very well known in that country appearing on many popular nationwide TV shows.
+Natalie has continued to successfully work in music and has appeared regularly on the London West End stage - notably in the production of Miss Saigon.
 She says: "I'm so proud of my UK Songwriting Contest win.
 Doing well in the contest gave me confidence in my writing and I would recommend it to anyone."

 Picture